 Working part-time while studying can lead to opportunities for full-time employment.

-Students obtain an awareness of the Canada job market, industry trends, and potential career paths.
+Students obtain an awareness of the Canadian job market, industry trends, and potential career paths.

 Also Read: